 Your nerves are the messengers inside of your body that send signals to your brain, causing natural bodily processes to occur.
 When a nerve is pinched, it can cause intense pain, and even cause the nerve to be permanently damaged.
-If you suspect you may have a pinched nerve, contact Elan Schrier, DC, at Schrier Family Chiropractic & Massage in Delray, Florida, if you want relief from your pinched nerve.
+If you suspect you may have a pinched nerve, contact Elan Schrier, DC, at Schrier Family Chiropractic & Regenerative Medicine in Delray, Florida, if you want relief from your pinched nerve.

 When a nerve is under pressure, it becomes a pinched nerve.
 Symptoms of pinched nerves include:

 When a nerve is pinched for too long, conditions such as peripheral neuropathy, carpal tunnel syndrome, and tennis elbow can begin to develop.
 Your nerves can begin to malfunction.